undefined-io/hyperdrive/content/index.markdown

 # Requirements / OS Support

-Currently Hyperdrive is only supported on Ubuntu 13.10 and higher.
+Currently Hyperdrive is only supported on Ubuntu 13.10 or higher.

 # Overview